elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added fourth square as call-to-action with "Start Your Trial" button ✓ Used smooth fade-in-out transitions with opacity animations ✓ Applied different gradient color themes to each square for visual distinction
+✓ Added fourth square as call-to-action with "Start Your Trial" button ✓ Used smooth fade-in-out transitions with opacity animations ✓ Applied different gradient color themes to each square for visual distinction ✓ COMPLETED navigation redesign with wider layout and reorganized elements (July 23, 2025) ✓ Moved company logo and name to right side of navigation ✓ Positioned Login, Buy Now, Start Your Trial, and Language selector on left side ✓ Centered About Us, Features, Pricing, Plan Calculator, and Contact Us in middle ✓ Increased max-width to 1600px with expanded padding for wider appearance ✓ Updated all navigation links to connect to specific pages and sections ✓ Applied consistent styling between desktop and mobile navigation menus ✓ Removed BusinessFlow Pro branding from footer and corrected all footer titles

 ## System Architecture